 This statement is meant to be used a tool for retirement planning.It isn’t typically a hard estimate of how much money you will get from Social Security once you retire.
 The Social Security Administration uses your earnings record as a baseline for forecasting future income.
 That number is then used to estimate Social Security benefits.

-Because you haven’t earned that future income, your estimate benefit isn’t set in stone.
-If you your earnings change late in life, your Social Security Statement could change as well.
+Because you haven’t earned that future income, your estimated benefit isn’t set in stone.
+If your earnings change late in life, your Social Security Statement could change as well.